CVE-2013-7260: RealNetworks RealPlayer Stack-Based Buffer Overflow

 new_hex2

 Below is the figure showing result of opening the crafted RMP file in Immunity debugger.
-An exception is caused and application jumps to the SEH chain.
+Causes an exception and application jumps to the SEH chain.

 exception and seh

-The pointer to exceptional handler is overwritten with shell code (calculator shell code).
+The pointer overwrites to exceptional handler with shell code (calculator shell code).
 The stack now consists of malicious code, if you replace the shell code with a malicious one.

 calculator code in stack_edited